zfaustk/KHGraphDB/CONTRIBUTING.md

 - A graph is a shard.
 Addr is `(shard, khid)`.
 Shard 0 is here.
 - Catalog names graphs and assigns shards.
 It is not a query language.
 - The log is KHL1.
 Uncommitted records do not replay.
+- Store commit captures the arena and `sync_data`.
 - Type may mark a key as content.
 The index refuses it.
+- A stub is a far title.
+Hydrate from home in this process.
 - A transaction clones the arena.
 Drop rolls back.
 - `cargo test` is the gate.